Updated January 20, 2020.

 Best Company has a review verification and moderation process to ensure that reviews on our site come from real people and reflect the true customer experience.

-Ultimately, it comes down to your own experience and feelings about the company.
-Once you decide to meet with a company or agency, notice how the life insurance agent or company representative treats you.
+Ultimately, it comes down to your own experience and feelings about the insurance company.
+Once you decide to meet with a company or agency, notice how the insurance agent or company representative treats you.

-Answering these questions when you start working with a company will confirm your earlier research or help you realize that you need to find a different company to work with.
+Answering these questions when you start working with a company will confirm your earlier research or help you realize that you need to find a different insurance company to work with.

 Thinking through your situation, determining your life insurance needs, and knowing how to spot red flags in agencies and companies will help you successfully navigate the purchasing process and make a wise, longer-term decision for yourself or your loved ones.